-The Beneficiary Claim Statement Form # P020\MS042003 is required to be completed.
+The Beneficiary Claim Statement Form # P020_MS042003 is required to be completed.

-Click Here to upgrade to Unlimited Pages and Expanded Features covered for a differing amount after the age of 70.
-Sun Life The Morneau Shepell website states: "Coverage equal to one the next multiple of \$1,000 for the first year of retirement.

-Coverage reduces by 25% on each anniversary of your retirement, until your coverage is 25% of your preretirement salary.
+Exception: Senior Executive Officers are covered for a differing amount after the age of 70.
+Sun Life Assurance Company of Canada is the insurer.
+The Morneau Shepell website states: "Coverage equal to one time your pre-retirement salary rounded up the next multiple of \$1,000 for the first year of retirement.
+Coverage reduces by 25% on each anniversary of your retirement, until your coverage is 25% of your pre-retirement salary.
 The final coverage amount is maintained until your death."